List of Death in Paradise characters: Detective Sergeant Naomi Thomas

-By the start of Series 11, Marlon has been promoted to Officer and has continued to improve in his role as Officer.
-Against the advice of the Commissioner, Marlon applies and takes his Sergeant exams in Series 12.
-He fails them and is given a dressing down by the commissioner for taking them prematurely, but nevertheless remains committed to his role.

-Trainee Officer Darlene Curtis
+Officer Darlene Curtis

 Darlene first appeared in Series 7 as a love interest to Officer Dwayne Myers.
 The two had a sometimes turbulent but nevertheless happy relationship, though following Dwayne's departure from the island at the end of the series, it's assumed their relationship ended and Darlene makes no appearances for the next few series.

 Darlene returns to the show mid-way through Series 11, and is subsequently offered a role on the team by Commissioner Patterson in a civilian capacity following Florence's departure from the force.
 She proves to be a good addition to the team, and at the end of the 2022 Christmas special, she reveals that she has applied for Police Officer training so she can join the team in an official capacity.
+After Marlon Pryce transfers off the island, Darlene becomes the senior officer when new recruit Sebastian Rose is hired.